You are hereWriting for Model Railroad Hobbyist

 If you are interested in writing for Model Railroad Hobbyist as a contributing editor, please send an email to editor positions indicating your interest.
 Here are the basic guidelines for contributing editor submissions:

 Because we receive many submissions, we may not be able to respond to your submission right away.
-Expect a delay before you hear back from us.
+There may be a delay before you hear back from us.
+If you would like an update and it's been a while (it happens), please send an email to editor positions asking for an update.